rvaiya/keyd/README.md

 solve this problem by providing a flexible system wide daemon which remaps keys using kernel level input primitives (evdev, uinput).

+# UPDATE

+*Version 0.1.0 has just been released and includes some breaking changes.
+Please see the [changelog](CHANGELOG.md) for details.*

 # Features

 keyd has several unique features many of which are traditionally only